ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ### Line Symbology

 Line features should follow a clear visual hierarchy.
 Due to their relatively limited thicknesses, differences in line colour might not be as obvious and differences in fill colour.
 It is for this reason that lines are usually also differentiated by <b>thickness</b> and <i>stroke</i> style e.g. full, dashed, dotted.
-Think of how a roadmap will demonstrate the difference between road types; motorways will be thick and bold to stand out as the 'hihgest level' of linme features, whereas  small residential streets will be thinner, usually with a less contrast-y colour, and path features like footpaths might appear as dashed lines.
+Think of how a roadmap will demonstrate the difference between road types; motorways will be thick and bold to stand out as the 'highest level' of line features, whereas small residential streets will be thinner, usually with a less contrast-y colour, and path features like footpaths might appear as dashed lines.
 This creates a visual hierarchy which is easy to identify at a glance.

 ### Point Symbology